-An Tostal Weekend, Notre Dame's first annual spring weekend, begins tomorrow; Gentle Thursday', as 1000 girls from mid-western colleges invade Notre Dame to usher in spring.
+An Tostal Weekend, Notre Dame's first annual spring weekend, begins tomorrow; Gentle Thursday', as 1000 girls from Dame to usher in spring.

-Sponsored by the Hall Presibeach party, to a Sat. afternoon picnic.
+Sponsored by the Hall Presibeach party, to a Sat. afternoon

-Activities for tommorrow include boat rides on the Lake by the Sailing Club, folk singing said, "instead of reflecting the around campus, a number of spring attitudes of the general society. . . games and activities, and the Gor- we would not be in the midst of illa Theatre's presentation of the a revolution now, if black people production "Gentle Thursday" on had a chance to learn. . ." the front lawn of the Memorial Library at 2:00.
+Activities for tommorrow include boat rides on the Lake to be prepared for change," Young around campus, a number of spring attitudes of the general society. . production "Gentle Thursday" on had a chance to learn. . . the front lawn of the Memorial Library at 2:00.